Alan Lucien Øyen

-Alan Lucien Øyen is a choreographer, writer, and director from Bergen, Norway.
+Alan Lucien Øyen (born 1978) is a Norwegian choreographer, writer, and director from Bergen, Norway.
 He is the founder and artistic director of the company winter guests.

 Early life and education

 Øyen grew up in Bergen, Norway.
 Starting at age two, Øyen spent his childhood attending plays.
 This early exposure to theater heavily influenced his decision to pursue a career in the performing arts.
 His father, Yngvar Øyen, was a dresser at the Den Nationale Scen, the largest and oldest theater in Bergen, where playwright Henrik Ibsen once served as artistic director.

 Early career

 After graduating, Øyen joined contemporary dance company, Carte Blanche.
 He went on to dance for Amanda Miller's Pretty Ugly Dance Company in Cologne, Germany.
 In 2008 and 2012 he returned to Norway to create commissioned works for Carte Blanche.

 Career

 Winter Guests

 Øyen founded Winter Guests – an international company performing works in English, often using meta-devices – in 2006.
 They have produced over a dozen original works and toured in over 15 countries.
 Since 2009, he has co-written works with British-born actor and director Andrew Wale In 2014, Winter Guests won the Hedda Award for "Best Stage Text", for their 5.5 hour-long Coelacanth, which also received nominations for "Best Production of the Year", "Best Director" (for Øyen), and for "Best Supporting Actress" (for company member, Yvonne Øyen.
 In 2016, Winter Guests was Artist-in-Residence at Robert Wilson's Watermill Center in Long Island, New York.